Julia Bullard Nelson

 Julia Bullard Nelson (1842–1914) was an American temperance and women's rights activist from Red Wing, Minnesota.
-Following the death of her husband and their only child, she bravely headed south to Texas, in 1869, to teach former slaves in U.S. government-backed Freedmen's Bureau schools.
+Following the death of her husband and their only child, she went south to Texas, in 1869, to teach former slaves in U.S. government-backed Freedmen's Bureau schools.
 Nelson spent the summers of the 1870s and 1880s in Minnesota, where she emerged as a state and national leader in the movement for women's suffrage and the temperance campaign against alcohol use.

-Biography
+Early life and education

 Julia Bullard was born in High Ridge, Connecticut, on May 13, 1842, the daughter of Edward and Angeline Raymond Bullard.
 Julia Bullard moved to Minnesota with her family in 1857.
 She earned a teaching degree at Hamline University, which was then located in Red Wing, around 1862.

+Adult life and career

+Family tragedy

-On September 1866, Bullard married former classmate Ole Nelson.
-Tragedy struck the Nelsons when their infant son, Cyrus, died in August 1867.
+In September 1866, Bullard married former classmate Ole Nelson.
+Tragedy struck the Nelson family when their infant son, Cyrus, died in August 1867.
 Just five months later, Ole died.
-Newly widowed, the twenty-six-year-old teacher decided to put her teaching skills to use for a greater cause, educating newly-freed slaves in the South.
+Newly widowed, the twenty-six-year-old teacher decided to put her teaching skills to use for a greater cause by educating newly-freed slaves in the South.